Midwifery practice learning

-Our Midwifery (BMidwif) students go on a range of practice placements as part of their training.
+Our Midwifery (BMidwif) students gain clinical experience in a range of learning environments as part of their training.

 You will develop your midwifery skills, working regularly with midwives who have undergone additional training to enable them to support, teach and assess students.

-We have excellent relationships with our NHS Trust partners, who provide placements including:
+We have excellent relationships with our NHS Trust partners, who provide experience in many learning environments, including:

 - community midwifery